supernelis/softwarewerewolves/README.md

 To run the tests, make sure that `mocha` is in your path, cd into the git repository and run

     $ mocha

+The examples directory shows how to use the library. <code>jabber_example.js</code> sets up a game co-ordinated by some bots connecting to the jabber.org XMPP server.